clix-meta/clix-meta/README.md

 To facilitate data exchange and dissemination the metadata should, as far as possible, follow [Climate and Forecasting [CF] Conventions](http://cfconventions.org/).
 Considering the very rich and diverse flora of climate indices this is however not always possible.
-By collecting a wide range of different indices it is easier to discover any common patterns and features that is currently not covered by the CF Conventions.
+By collecting a wide range of different indices it is easier to discover any common patterns and features that are currently not covered by the CF Conventions.
 Currently identified issues frequently relate to `standard_name` and `cell_methods` which both are *controlled vocabularies* in the CF Conventions.

 This repository is in active development, and the content will frequently change.